Criminal Law (CRGL)

 CRGL 0103.
 Criminal Law.
 (3 to 4 Credits)

 Criminal law is constantly evolving, with topics such as mass incarceration, police violence, and crime rates dominating headlines.
 But what exactly is a crime?
 Who is a criminal?
 And how do we punish lawbreakers?
 This course aims to look beyond the headlines to understand what criminality is, spotlighting a criminal wrong's distinguishing characteristics from its civil counterparts.
 We'll begin the course by discussing the philosophies of punishment that drive how courts and criminal justice actors make decisions.
 We will then break down the elements of a crime with a particular emphasis on a defendant's mental state (mens rea), a critical component of culpability.
-Next, we'll turn to specific types of offenses, starting with parsing the different degrees of homicide and then focusing on sex crimes.
-The semester will end with an analysis of inchoate crimes, most notably attempts, accomplice liability, and conspiracy.
+Next, we'll turn to specific types of offenses, starting with parsing the different degrees of homicide.
+The semester will end with an analysis of inchoate crimes, most notably attempts and accomplice liability.
 Our course will address sensitive topics with great care, intending to provide as much insight as possible.
 Each week, classes will integrate critically relevant influences on the criminal justice system, such as race, ethnicity, gender, and societal perspectives, and how they impact current issues.

 Attributes: JD, LMCO.